cleentfaar/slack/Resources/doc/methods/index.md

 ## API methods

-The following API methods are accessible with this library:
+The following API methods are accessible with this library (click on a name to get a detailed usage example):

 - [api.test](api-test.md)
 - [auth.test](auth-test.md)